syncfusion-content/wpf-docs/wpf/SfDiagram/Tool.md

 ![](Tool_images/Tool_img1.jpeg)
 {:.image }
-_Note: Tool property is manipulated using bitwise operations.
+_Note: Tool property is manipulated by using bitwise operations.
 For more information about bitwise operations, see_ Bitwise Operations.